KelvCodes/KelvCodes/README.md

 - 🤝 I'm seeking aid in sponsoring *My Project*

-- 👨‍💻 All of my projects are available at Repositories(don't forget to star them).
+- 👨‍💻 All of my projects are available at Repositories(don't forget to star them 😁).

 - 📫 Reach me on *onlykelvin06@gmail.com*